MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/azure-dev-cli-templates.md

 Each Azure Developer CLI template is built to support specific host (Azure service) and programming language.

-If you are building a new application, use the following flowchart to choose a template (host) to use as a base for your project:
+If you're building a new application, use the following flowchart to choose a template (host) to use as a base for your project:
 !["Host Decision Tree"](media/azure-dev-cli-templates/host-decision-tree.png)

 > [!NOTE]